viswa2/DevOps/kubernets/cka/README.md

 **ReplicationController:** Ensures a specified number of pod replicas are running at any given time.
 Uses equality-based selectors (key=value) to match pods.
 Considered deprecated in favor of ReplicaSet (legacy-based).

 **ReplicaSet:** An improved version of ReplicationController.
 Supports both equality-based and set-based selectors (in, notin operations).
 Used as part of Deployments to manage pods more efficiently.
+Ensures Specified number of pod replicas running.

 ### Commands for ReplicaSet: